blipdelivery/BlipDocumentation/source/index.html.md

 --------- | -----------
-delivery | A delivery object composed of a contact, location, and instruction. pickup | A pickup object composed of an order number, contact, location, and instruction. delivery.contact.name | String name of the reciever delivery.contact.number | String phone number of the reciever delivery.location.address | String address of the delivery location delivery.instruction | String instruction for the driver upon reaching the delivery point pickup.orderNumber | String order number for your own reference pickup.instructions | String instructions for the driver upon reaching the pickup location pickup.contact.number | String phone number the driver can call if there is a problem during pickup pickup.location.address | String address of the pickup location
+delivery | A delivery object composed of a contact, location, and instruction. pickup | A pickup object composed of an order number, contact, location, and instruction. metadata | An object containing an order number for your own reference plus an optional appID for example "shopify" delivery.contact.name | String name of the reciever delivery.contact.number | String phone number of the reciever delivery.location.address | String address of the delivery location delivery.instruction | String instruction for the driver upon reaching the delivery point metadata.orderNumber | String order number for your own reference metadata.appID | String to reference the app from which this request has been generated pickup.instructions | String instructions for the driver upon reaching the pickup location pickup.contact.number | String phone number the driver can call if there is a problem during pickup pickup.location.address | String address of the pickup location